day8/re-frame/docs/Debugging-Event-Handlers.md

    some-handler-fn)
 ```

-Except, of course, we need a bit more subtly than that because
+Except, of course, we need to be more deft - we only want
-we only want `debug` to be present in development builds.
+`debug` in development builds.
 We don't
 want the overhead of those `clojure.data/diff` calculations in production.
-So our code should be amended to look like this:
+So, this is better:
 ```clj
 (re-frame.core/reg-event-db
    :some-id